 Over the past decade, superheroes have been enjoying a resurgence of popularity.
-As a result, the Marvel franchise is busy re-creating the narratives of some of the most beloved characters from the yesteryears, such as Thor, Iron Man, Spider-man, Hulk and Black Panther.
+As a result, the Marvel franchise is busy re-creating the stories of some of the most beloved characters from the yesteryears, such as Thor, Iron Man, Spider-Man, Hulk and Black Panther.

-Superhero tales are being consumed voraciously by ardent movie-goers who long to get lost in the stories.
+These superhero tales are being consumed by ardent movie-goers who long to get lost in mystic worlds.
 I believe that these movies have achieved gold status at the box office because it provides a vicarious experience for those who fantasize about being a hero with superpowers.
-I believe that it’s popularity is proof of people’s desire to feel special and to stand out.

-The desire to be extraordinary has a strong and direct impact on people’s actions, decisions, and how they feel about their worth and identity.
-Almost everyone aspires to be smarter, prettier and more accomplished than the rest of the crowd.
+The desire to be extraordinary has a strong impact on people’s actions and decisions, and how they feel about their self-worth and identity.
+Almost everyone aspires to be smarter, better-looking and more accomplished than the rest of the crowd.
 Being average or ordinary is seen in a negative light, because it implies that someone is undistinguished, boring, and is a nobody.

 Back in the day, folks were a lot more open to embracing the ordinary.
-There was a degree of humility and grace, which was inadvertently instilled by the religious and social institutions of those times.
-In David Brooks’ book, The Road to Character, he states that we are now facing a moral crisis where our society has ‘devolved into an ever-increasing celebration of the self.’
+There was a degree of humility and grace, which was instilled by the religious and social institutions of those times.

 Today, we live in the ‘Age of the Selfie’, where garnering more “likes” and promoting ourselves on social media has become more important than expressing empathy and kindness.

 The Internet has leveled the playing field, making it easier for everyone to share and connect with each other.
 But if we’re not careful, we can over-do it and get addicted to self-promotion.
-An unhealthy need to attract more eyeballs can breed a sense of desperation.
+An unhealthy need to attract more eyeballs can breed desperation.